Eragoo/rmq-lab/rmq.spring.publisher/outbox-rmq-publishing-guide.md

 The synchronous batch approach solves critical outbox publishing challenges that async approaches cannot address:

-1. **Transaction atomicity** - publishing and database updates happen in same transaction
+1. **Transaction atomicity** - publishing and database updates happen in the same transaction
 2. **No limbo state** - messages are never stuck between published and marked-as-published
 3. **Simple error handling** - either all messages succeed or all retry together
 4. **Guaranteed consistency** - SELECT FOR UPDATE prevents duplicate processing across threads